automainint/laplace/README.md

 To build the project CMake and Python 3 are required.

 ### With provided build script
-- Execute `build.py`.
+- Execute the build script.
   - `python3 build.py`
 - Done!

 ### With Cmake
-- Use `tools/gen-gl.py` to generate the OpenGL interface files.
+- Generate the OpenGL interface files.
   - `cd tools`
   - `python3 gen-gl.py`
-- Use `tools/embed.py` to generate the embedded data source files.
+- Generate the embedded data source files.
   - `python3 embed.py`
   - `cd ..`
 - Build the project.